LucasDesport/GDX-to-Pandas_Toolkit/README.md

 2. Browse `functions.py` to see the available functions and what can be plotted.

+`gdx2dfs` is the main function.
+It allows you to merge multiple GDX files into a single dataframe.
+It returns the whole dataframe itself (dfs) but also one filtered on `data` (dfd), which are automatically exported to a CSV format.

 3. Open `notebook.py` or convert it into a real notebook

 Either directly by opening Jupyter Lab if jupytext is enabled or by doing the following